 Tip: Focus on the author’s writing technique, make notes, and observe any patterns when you are reading the given text.

 - Write a thesis statement: Formulating a thesis statement is an integral part of essay writing.
-A well-defined thesis statement is the one that reflects your stance on the analyzed topic.
+A well-defined thesis statement is one that reflects your stance on the analyzed topic.

 The statement you write must be precise and justifiable in the following paragraphs with appropriate evidence.